I entrusted my dreams to Cloud Service Mesh for Cloud Run

 Consideration of Ideal B with Bookinfo

-We will show you the Terraform we used when testing the Istio sample application Bookinfo to see if it can actually be built.
+To see if it can actually be built, we will show the Terraform used when testing the Istio sample application Bookinfo.

 Configuration Description

-Since we are using Bookinfo this time, we are using HTTPRoute, but the same settings as those used this time can also be set up with gRPCRote.
+Since we are using Bookinfo this time, we are using HTTPRoute, but the same settings as used here can also be made with gRPCRote.

 google_network_services_http_route.reviews

-The behavior verification content is translucens'I tried out Cloud Run's service meshI will skip this as it is the same as this blog.
+The behavior verification content is translucens'sI tried out Cloud Run's service meshI will omit it as it is the same as this blog.

 Terraform Sample

-Here is a sample of the terraform code to build Bookinfo.
+Here is a sample terraform code to build Bookinfo:

 Please modify the example as appropriate.